Psarhadi/AUV-Autonomous-Underwater-Vehicle-Six-DOF-Simulation/README.md

 This model is used in:

 [1] P. Sarhadi, A. Ranjbar Noei, A. Khosravi, "Model reference adaptive PID control with anti-windup compensator for an autonomous underwater vehicle", Robotics and Autonomous Systems, September 2016, Vol: 83, pp: 87-93.

-[2] P. Sarhadi, A. Ranjbar Noei, A. Khosravi, "Model reference adaptive PID control with anti-windup compensator for an autonomous underwater vehicle", Robotics and Autonomous Systems, September 2016, Vol: 83, pp: 87-93.

-[3] P. Sarhadi, A. Ranjbar Noei, A. Khosravi, "Adaptive integral feedback controller for pitch and yaw channels of an AUV with actuator saturations", ISA Transactions, November 2016, Vol: 65, pp: 284–295.
+[2] P. Sarhadi, A. Ranjbar Noei, A. Khosravi, "Adaptive integral feedback controller for pitch and yaw channels of an AUV with actuator saturations", ISA Transactions, November 2016, Vol: 65, pp: 284–295.

 The AUV model/parameters are adapted from: